-- 1. Increase City led tree planting and restoration efforts on public properties - 2.
-Stronger regulations to protect and ensure trees are replanted - 3.
+- 1. Increase City led tree planning and restoration efforts on public properties - Stronger regulations to protect and ensure trees are replanted - 3.
 Incentives for voluntarily planting trees on private property - 4.
-City acquisition of lands to plant or preserve tree canopy - 5.
-Volunteering with community or neighborhood groups to plant trees
+City acquisition of lands to plant or preserve tree canopy - Volunteering with community or neighborhood groups to plant trees